exercism/ruby/exercises/concept/boutique-inventory/.docs/introduction.md

 ## Nested Enumerations

 You can also enumerate in nested blocks, and daisy chain methods together.
-For example, if we have an array of hashes of animals, and we want extract the animals with short names, we might want to do something like:
+For example, if we have an array of hashes of animals, and we want to extract the animals with short names, we might want to do something like:

 ```ruby
 pets = [